My best tips to spring clean your finances will help you get control of your budget and save big.

 This is where it gets fun!
 Get out that calculator and add up all the savings!!
 This is how I did my first year in 2012.

-Cell phone-Received a $10/month for a year discount and canceled insurance on two phones with available upgrades saving $8/month.
-Total savings $216/year
+Received a $10/month for a year discount and canceled insurance on two phones with available upgrades saving $8/month.
+Total savings $216/year.

 All in all, I spent a morning on this and saved our family $3,417 that first year!
 Now, you may not get the same results each year, but as long as you get something it is definitely worth the time.

 Remember it’s your money.
 You worked hard for it and you need to work hard to KEEP it.
-Make the calls, ask the hard questions, create a budget, and have a game plan and give yourself a financial turnaround.
+Make the calls, ask the hard questions, create a budget, and have a game plan to spring clean your finances.

 Get it on your to-do list every year!